brian-petersen/luckywatcher.dev/content/about.md

 This website is a collection of random thoughts, stories, and ideas that I have from time to time.
 Topics vary from [haikus](/haikus), goals, book reports, to tech.
 Anything is free game.

----

-To contact me, reached out on [LinkedIn](https://www.linkedin.com/in/bp-brian-petersen/).